ElmanZ/reddit-bot/README.md

 ## Main learning points:

-* how to work with Telegram API
+* working with Telegram API
 * learning how to deploy a project to Heroku using heroku git
-* how to structure a Go project
 * how to work with Reddit API

 ## Dependencies: